 - 20 spores or less per visual – slight infestation,

 - 20 and 100 spores per visual – moderate infestation

 Unfortunately, there are no existing treatment options for the Chronic Bee Paralysis Virus.
 The infected honey bees will eventually die out.
 These dead bees should be removed from the beehive immediately so that virus spread is eliminated.

-Since the Chronic Bee Paralysis Virus has been confirmed to be more common during winter, it is wise to be well prepared for winter.
-Honey bees should be well fed prior to winter and sufficient food reserves such as honey left within the hive for their survival during the season.
+Since the Chronic Bee Paralysis Virus has been confirmed to be more common during winter, it is wise to be well-prepared for winter.
+Honey bees should be well-fed prior to winter and have sufficient food reserves such as honey left within the hive for their survival during the season.
 Remember healthy colonies have higher chances of surviving through winter.

 Finally, varroa parasite management is the surest way to keep off major infections in honey bees and that includes CBPV infection.
 You can use naturally-derived chemicals once mites are detected.
 Early treatment is effective since mites can quickly develop some resistance.
 Recommended pesticides include Apistan, Apiguard, and Formic Acid.
 You can also remove mites from the hive by dusting the honey bees and hive floors with powdered sugar.
 This will suffocate the mites.

-Honey bees that are normally infected with the Chronic Bee Paralysis Virus have millions of the viral particles with about half of infected bees head concentrated with virus.
-The ultimate effect of this is an impaired neurotropic activity due to a damaged nervous system.
+Honey bees that are normally infected with the Chronic Bee Paralysis Virus have millions of viral particles with about half of infected bees head concentrated with the virus.
+The ultimate effect of this is impaired neurotropic activity due to a damaged nervous system.
 Once infected, the virus concentrates in two regions and replicates quickly.
-One of these areas is the center of the mushroom bodies, where memory motor control and learning is controlled.
-Secondly, the central body, that is the center of the brain that controls sensory processing.
+One of these areas is the center of the mushroom bodies, where memory motor control, and learning are controlled.
+Secondly, the central body, which is the center of the brain controls sensory processing.
 When impaired, it affects arousal, locomotion, bodily orientation, and behavior.
-The virus completely paralyses the honey bees’ brain.
+The virus completely paralyzes the honey bees’ brains.